Differentiable solver for time-dependent deformation problems with contact: Introduction

 \section{Introduction}

-PDE-constrained and ODE-constrained optimization problems, i.e. the minimization of a functional depending on the state of a physical system modeled using a set of (partial) differential equations, appear in many application areas: optimized design in engineering and architecture, metamaterial design in material science, inverse problems in biomedical applications, controllable physically-based modeling in computer graphics and policy optimization and physical parameter estimation in robotics.
+ODE- and PDE-constrained optimization problems, i.e. the minimization of a functional depending on the state of a physical system modeled using a set of (partial) differential equations, appear in many application areas: optimized design in engineering and architecture, metamaterial design in material science, inverse problems in biomedical applications, controllable physically-based modeling in computer graphics, control policy optimization, and physical parameter estimation in robotics.

-A common family of PDE-constrained optimization problems in graphics, robotics, and engineering involve static or time-dependent elastic deformation problem (which can be infinitely stiff, leading to rigid simulation problems), often interacting between each other via contact and friction forces.
+A common family of PDE-constrained optimization problems in graphics, robotics, and engineering involves static or time-dependent elastic deforming objects interacting with each other via contact and friction forces.
+A significant number of approaches have been proposed to tackle PDE-constrained optimization problems of this type (Section \ref{sec:related}).

-Due to their wide and cross-disciplinary interest, a large number of approaches have been proposed to tackle PDE-constrained optimization.
-However, as discussed in Section \ref{sec:related}, these approaches often make application-specific assumptions usually aimed at simplifying the differential simulator, on either robustness (e.g., using a non-robust contact model), accuracy (e.g., using inaccurate spatial discretizations, non-physical material models, or simplified contact/friction models), geometric complexity (e.g., using coarse geometric proxies in lieu of a high resolution geometry), or scalability (e.g., restricting the number of dofs that can be optimized).
+However, these approaches often make application-specific assumptions aimed at simplifying the differentiable simulator, often sacrificing generality (e.g., handling contact only with simple rigid obstacles or differentiating with respect to material parameters only), robustness (e.g., using a contact model that requires per-scene parameter tuning to prevent failure), accuracy (e.g., using approximate spatial discretizations, or non-physical material and friction models), or scalability (e.g., restricting the number of system parameters with respect to which it can be optimized).

+Building on and integrating a broad range of previous work on PDE-constrained optimization, including shape optimization, material property estimation, and trajectory control, we develop a differentiable solver that eliminates or reduces these shortcomings.
+Our solver has the following characteristics: